adrienverge/openfortivpn/README.md

 In most cases `user-cert = pkcs11:` will do it, but if needed you can get the token-URI with `p11tool --list-token-urls`.

-Multiple readers are not supported.
+Multiple readers are currently not supported.

-Tested with Yubikey, but other PIV enabled smartcards may work too.
+Smartcard support has been tested with Yubikey under Linux, but other PIV enabled smartcards may work too.
+On Mac OS X Mojave it is known that the pkcs eingine-by-id is not found.

 ----------